-Writing a job description may sound simple, however as we become increasingly more aware of the scarce pool of applicants looking for work, we must ask ourselves how adjusting a job description can better help us to attract quality candidates.
+Writing a job description may sound simple, however as we become increasingly more aware of the scarce pool of quality applicants looking for work, we must ask ourselves how adjusting a job description can better help us to attract quality candidates.

-The hospitality industry is at a tipping point pre Brexit decision.
-Many of our incredible workers from abroad are hesitant to move companies before the outcome is more clear.
-Naturally, this makes sense especially at such an uncertain time.
-For those who are looking or browsing it's important to look at how we as companies can work to attract quality candidates by highlighting our strengths.
+For those who are looking or browsing it’s important to look at how we as companies can work to attract quality candidates by highlighting our strengths.

 Below we have written some pointers on writing a successful ad: